Eleanor-Shellstrop/TTS-Watson/README.md

 ## Making Changes

+Note: Sometimes errors occur when editting linked files (like audio) within the session.
+You may need to exit out of your Notebook session and close your editor, re-open and run the code cell you changed again.

 ### Change Text

 You can make changes to the text and run the program again.
 The audio files will update with the changes.